Manuscripts & Submission

 Resolution: web quality OK* for submission/peer review

-* Note, when uploading very large files, conversion to PDF might take a while.
-There is no need to contact our office unless conversion has not completed after 12 hours.
+* Note: when uploading very large files, conversion to PDF might take a while, depending on your internet speed and connection.
+There is no need to contact our office unless the conversion has not been completed after 12 hours.

-# Word (doc) accepted for peer review; figures only or at end of manuscript.
+# Word (doc) accepted for peer review; figures alone or at the end of the manuscript.

-File names Always put ms tracking number first and last name e.g., 1234SmithFig2.tif
+File names Always put your manuscript number first and last name, e.g., 1234SmithFig1.tif

 * Fonts MUST be embedded.